nabil828/cstp-1204/lab4/README.md

 **Advice**
 <!-- * _Attend your lab section._ -->
 * It is inefficient to expect to learn many language features before writing code.
-Dive right in!
-Eclipse can be your friend; in particular: use the code completion feature to see what options you have.
+Dive right in! an IDE can be your friend; in particular: use the code completion feature to see what options you have.
 * Use the Java documentation on the Sun/Oracle website.
 Learn to read it.
 * Ask for help early — but not too early!